 Winnie the Pooh has offered me so much in the way of parenting advice over the last eighteen years.
 It seems to me that he makes more sense than almost anyone else I know; certainly more than the ‘gurus’ who offer their opinions on child rearing willy nilly.
-So when I heard that Tots 100 and Heinz are celebrating Children’s Book Week by challenging parents to take a photo of a quote from their favourite children’s book – with the caveat that the quote must be made out of Heinz pasta shapes – it had to be Winnie!
-You can see my favourite quote of the moment at the bottom of this post, rendered artistically in Heinz Alphabetti spaghetti (plus details of a fabulous prize), but first let me take you back to my first few years as a Mum, when Pooh sorted me out and set me on the road to relaxed parenting.
+He set me on my road to relaxed parenting, this is how.

 Back in the early days I had three small people all at home and I felt I was losing myself a bit.
 When the adult world was moving on and I was sitting in a puddle of porridge, Lego and paint he reminded me that ‘It is more fun to talk with someone who doesn’t use long, difficult words but rather short, easy words like ‘What about lunch?’ and made me realise the importance of the small things and the long days.